 - Businesses of all shapes and sizes - Government (including all tiers, as well as agencies and public bodies) - Insurance (including employers, self-insurers and specialised insurers) - Private clients (such as entrepreneurs and investors).

-Our practice groups include:
+Our focus areas include:

 - Commercial Disputes

 - Corporate and Commercial

 - Property, Planning and Environment

 - Superannuation

 - Taxation

 - Wills, Estates and Trusts

-- Workers Compensation
+- Insurance

-- Workplace Relations.
+- Workplace Law and Culture.